 On rare occasions, a student may qualify for a waiver of a required course.
 (For example, a student may have taken a high school theory course that is not acceptable for transfer credit but that has qualified the student to register for Harmony II without taking Harmony I.) The student may be excused from taking the required course in question, but must replace the waived course’s units by taking another course.
 (For example, a student who is excused from Harmony I must take another 9-‐unit course.)Graduation

-Please take full advantage of the assistance provided you by the Director of Student Services <CFA 108> or the Director of Graduate Studies <CFA 110> in planning your class schedule and determining your remaining requirements for graduation.Procedure
+Please take full advantage of the assistance provided you by the Director of Student Services (HOA 141) or the Director of Graduate Studies (HOA 131) in planning your class schedule and determining your remaining requirements for graduation.Procedure

-- DO petition (form found on the inside music website or in CFA 108) for approval to register for less than 36 units.
-(Graduate students are required to register for 36 units each semester in residence.)
+- DO petition (form found here or in HOA 141) for approval to register for less than 36 units.
+(Graduate students are required to register for 36 units each semester in residence).

-- DO petition (form found on the inside music website or in CFA 108) for approval to register for undergraduate level classes beyond the 12 undergraduate units (restrictions apply) permitted to count as elective units.
+- DO petition (form found here or in HOA 141) for approval to register for undergraduate level classes beyond the 12 undergraduate units (restrictions apply) permitted to count as elective units.

-- DO petition (form found on the inside music website or in CFA 108) for approval to drop required School of Music classes.
+- DO petition (form found here or in HOA 141) for approval to drop required School of Music classes.

 - Required classes take priority over elective classes, which take priority over nonacademic appointments.

-- Submit a General Petition form to request permission to delay or drop a required music course. (form found on the inside music website or in CFA 108)
+- Submit a General Petition form to request permission to delay or drop a required music course. (form found here or in HOA 141).

 Undergraduate Financial Aid